CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block ORP.2 Personal.md

 * Prior to leaving, a timely briefing of the successor is required.
 For this it is desirable that the working periods overlap at least briefly.
 * The withdrawing party must recover all documents (as well as borrowed library books), keys handed over, borrowed equipment (eg portable computers, storage media, documentation).
 In particular, the official or company identity cards as well as other cards and access tokens as well as keys for access authorization are to be collected.
 Furthermore, in biometric procedures (eg iris scanners, fingerprints and hand-back recognition), corresponding access authorizations must be deleted or adapted to the representative regulation.
 * All access authorizations and access rights set up for the departing person must be withdrawn or deleted.
 This also applies to external access authorizations via data transmission facilities.
-If, in exceptional cases, an access authorization to an IT system has been shared between several persons (eg by means of a shared password), the access authorization must be changed after the departure of one of the persons.
+If, in exceptional cases, an access authorization to an IT system has been shared between several persons (eg by means of a common password), the access authorization must be changed after the departure of one of the persons.
 * Prior to adoption, it should again be explicitly stated that all confidentiality statements remain in force and that no information received during the work may be disclosed.
 * If the departing person is an officer in an emergency plan, the emergency plan must be updated.
 * All persons entrusted with security tasks, in particular the porter service, are to be informed about the departure and functional changes of employees.